Brazoria County Court Records

 Online Case Search

-The primary online tool is the Court Records Inquiry portal, which consolidates records from both the District Clerk and County Clerk systems.
-The portal offers separate search modules for criminal records, civil/family/probate case records, court calendars, and jail records.
-When searching by case number, always append an asterisk (*) at the end of the number to ensure complete results.
+Start with the Court Records Inquiry portal, which pulls together records from both the District Clerk and County Clerk systems.
+The portal has separate search modules for criminal records, civil/family/probate cases, court calendars, and jail records.
+When searching by case number, always add an asterisk (*) at the end of the number to make sure you get complete results.

-For criminal records maintained by the County Clerk, a separate criminal court records search is available on the County Clerk’s website.
-Civil and probate records in the County Clerk’s system can be searched through the civil/probate records page.
+For criminal records held by the County Clerk, a dedicated criminal court records search is available on the County Clerk's website.
+Civil and probate records in the County Clerk's system can be searched through the civil/probate records page.

 In-Person Requests